kennyedward/express-es6-starter/README.md

 ```
 ### Add these files into your new project

-Copy the scripts, dependencies and devDependencies from the 'express-es6-starter' to the new-project local repo package.json file
+Copy the scripts, dependencies and devDependencies from the 'express-es6-starter' to the new-repo local repo package.json file

-Manually copy the right files and folders (such as src, routes, .gitattributes, .eslintrc.json, .babelrc etc) from the local 'express-es6-starter' to the local new-project on your PC
+Manually copy the right files and folders (such as src, routes, .gitattributes, .eslintrc.json, .babelrc etc) from the local 'express-es6-starter' to the local new-repo on your PC

 Install all dependencies and devDependencies